Everyone queued up to their respective classes.

 Then rang the first bell.
 The parents started to get up to come out of the class, when our pilots came in the way and calmly said, “This is just the warning bell.
 It means that you have to wrap up your questions, and get ready to move when the final bell rings”.
 The parents were pleasantly surprised that we have a system of a warning bell before every period!
 Anyway, as they asked their final questions to the teacher, the final bell rang.

-The parents got up and hurriedly approached the doors of the classroom.
+The parents got up and hurriedly approached the doors of the registration counter.
 At this point, the pilots intervened and asked them to use the “Out” door only.
 “You see, we have other parents who will be coming to this room now, through the ‘In’ door”, they said.
 Most of the parents lined up to head to the next classroom, but some didn’t follow the rules.
 On one occasion, one of our pilots said, “You have to move to the next class, but I cannot let you out of the classroom till you form a line!”
 The parents smiled, and quickly got into a line.

 The pilots escorted the parents from room to room every ten minutes, and interacted with the parents while they were switching rooms.
 There was an incident when one of the parent’s phone rang.
 This ticked off one pilot, where she went to the parent, and with hands joined in a नमस्कार, politely told the parent, “Dear Sir, we would appreciate if you could please turn off the phone.
 Cell phones disturb the class, and is distracting for the teacher!”
 The whole class of parents laughed out at this gesture of the pilot girl, and the parent switched off the phone in embarrassment! 🙂